IntelliTect/Coalesce/Coalesce2.0Changes.md

 | Property filter API parameters are now specified using `?filter.propertyName=value` (formerly, this was just `?propertyName=value`). | Adjust manual API calls (that don't use the generated ListViewModels) accordingly.
 | `BaseListViewModel.query` is now `BaseListViewModel.filter` to match the new API signature. | Rename references accordingly.
 | API endpoints that formerly took an arbitrary `where` parameter (stored in `BaseListViewModel.query.where`) no longer do so.
 This was removed because the security implications were such that a carefully-crafted where statement could reveal information about the state of the database that would be otherwise inaccessible to the user. | In cases where this behavior is needed, create a custom data source (see the "New Features" section below) and add public properties marked with `[Coalesce]` that represent the needed inputs to perform the query in C#.
+| The `PropertyValues` endpoint has been removed, as it was deemed too specific a use case to warrant the need to accommodate its existence into your security model for each and every entity type. | Replace usages with a custom static method on the relevant model that will return an `ICollection<string>` with the desired results.

 ## Projects, Namespaces, & Generation